zeetaros/sentsation/README.md

 # Sentsation
 __sentsation__ is a Python module for multimodal sentiment/emotion analysis.

-The project was started as a capstone project for Udacity Machine Learning Nanodegree.
-It will be under continuous development, and by no mean a mature module at current stage (in other words, use at your own risk :P).
+The package is under continuous development, and by no mean a mature package at current stage (in other words, use at your own risk :P).

 ## Prerequisites
 The module was built on Python 3.6